The Flowering Phase

 The plant is fully grown and the end is nearly in sight.
 Now we are approaching the flowering stage, after which you can start harvesting.
 The first three weeks of the flowering or blooming stage are in fact more a growth phase.
 After the flowering phase of the plants has been initiated by setting the lighting to a schedule of 12 hours light and 12 hours darkness, they will start flowering and buds will start growing explosively.
 If you are growing outdoors this will happen as soon the days are starting to get shorter.

 In which week of flowering phase do the buds grow most depends on the strain and type of cannabis plant you are growing.
 In the last weeks of the blooming period they can easily double or even triple in size.
-For the sungrown cannabis the flowering stages are starting when the hours of sun or daylight begins to decrease.
+For the sungrown cannabis the flowering stage is starting when the hours of sun or daylight begins to decrease.

 I remember the first time I ever grew a plant as if it was yesterday.
 I was amazed to see that the little plant quickly transformed into a giant.
 The buds keep swelling, the trichomes start being formed and the specific odor of the plant continues to develop, which makes it hard to wait until the buds can be harvested and you can enjoy the first joint of your own harvest.